jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 soldering](https://docs.arduino.cc/learn/electronics/soldering-basics/)
 for best practices and more information.

-Step 2.
-Verify that electronic components fit inside the 3D Printed Case Bottom.\
+## Step 2.
+Verify that electronic components fit inside the 3D Printed Case Bottom
-\

 **Goal: Ensure that the electronic case bottom and electronic components fit together.** It is possible the case was not printed correctly, or that components require minor modification to fit.